Herbal tea and more over wooden background

 Did you know it could help with signs of menopause too?
 According to A. Vogel, it could help with sweating and hot flashes, two of the most outwardly noticeable hassles facing women in midlife.

-A 2011 study claimed to come up with the first positive results for sage used to ease hot flashes, while Iranian researchers found that the herb could help with memory, according to Best Health magazine
+A 2011 study claimed to come up with the first positive results for sage used to ease hot flashes, while Iranian researchers found that the herb could help with memory, according to Best Health magazine.

 The magazine also suggests that when it’s made up as a herbal tea, sage could act as an antioxidant – but go easy.
 As it’s an astringent it can make your mouth dry if you drink too much.
 And the essential oil can be toxic in larger quantities.
 Good to know!